-The following are currently known Baldwin County economic factors considered going into the 2016-2017 fiscal year:
+The following are currently known Baldwin County economic factors considered going into the 2017-2018 fiscal year:

-- Baldwin County Board of Education receives local funding from sales taxes and ad valorem taxes.
+- ♦ Baldwin County Board of Education receives local funding from sales taxes and ad valorem taxes.
 There are several economic factors contributing to these local taxes.
 Baldwin County continues to see strong development growth around the county.
-The largest growth areas in the county are areas impacted by tourism which are projecting an increase in the Gulf Shores and Orange Beach area.
-This growth has resulted in increased stability and growth of 7.5% from sales tax revenue recognized in FY 2016. - The assessed value of our county-wide property is expected to increase over the previous fiscal year.
-Based on the county abstract for FY 2017, the county and school board estimate Ad Valorem Revenue to increase approximately \$2.6 million (5%) in FY 2017. - The funding formula to appropriate state funds to each public school system requires the equivalent of 10 mills of ad valorem tax to be provided locally to participate in the Foundation Program.
-The match resulted in a total of \$35,764,780 for FY 2015 and increased to \$36,992,420 in 2016 due to the reassessment of property values in the prior year.
-The match is currently 26.2% of the total State Foundation funds earned by the system!
+The largest growth areas in the county are areas impacted by tourism which are projecting an increase in the Gulf Coast and Eastern Shore area.
+This growth has resulted in increased stability and growth of 6.8% from sales tax revenue recognized in fiscal year 2017. - ♦ The assessed value of our county-wide property is expected to increase over the previous fiscal year.
+Based on the county abstract for fiscal year 2018, the county and school board estimate Ad Valorem Revenue to increase approximately \$2.5 million (4%) in fiscal year 2018. - ♦ The funding formula to appropriate state funds to each public school system requires the equivalent of 10 mills of ad valorem tax to be provided locally to participate in the Foundation Program.
+The match resulted in a total of \$36,606,310 for fiscal year 2017 and increased to \$39,993,850 in 2018 due to the reassessment of property values in the prior year.
+The match is currently 23% of the total State Foundation funds earned by the system!